dmangialino/movie-recommendations-py/README.md

 > https://www.travis-ci.com/

 Lastly, please note that this repo has been integrated with **Code Climate** to run checks on pull requests.
-While nothing is needed on the user's end, you can integrate Code Climate on your end by creating a account and linking it to your GitHub repo:
+While nothing is needed on the user's end, you can integrate Code Climate on your end by creating an account and linking it to your GitHub repo:

 > https://codeclimate.com/oss/dashboard